datahub-project/datahub/metadata-ingestion/docs/sources/powerbi/powerbi_pre.md

 ## Configuration Notes
 See the
 1. [Microsoft AD App Creation doc](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-service-principal) for the steps to create an app client ID and secret
-2. Enable admin access only if you want to ingest dataset, lineage and endorsement tags
+2. Enable admin access only if you want to ingest dataset, lineage and endorsement tags.
+Refer section [Access Vs Data Ingestion](#access-vs-data-ingestion) for more detail

-    Login to Power BI as Admin and from Tenant settings allow below permissions
+    Login to Power BI as Admin and from tenant setting allow below permissions
     - Allow service principals to use read-only Power BI admin APIs
     - Enhance admin APIs responses with detailed metadata